AvinashKumar3000/react-mini-project/class-board/react-written-notes/react-part-02.md

 # Responding to events

 - used to handle events like button click.

- # steps:
+# steps

   1. You need any function, can be normal function, function expression, arrow function
   2. pass your function to handle events
   3.

  function handleClick() {

  }

 - onClick={handleClick}
 - by default handleClick will accept a parameter named event
 - event mostly used for below purpose.

  onClick={()=> handleClick(1)}